How to deal with problem Snake in New Hampshire

 Are snakes in my yard and home dangerous?

 Snakes live in a variety of habitats, from forests and swamps to grasslands and deserts.
 In urban and suburban areas, they are drawn to wood piles, stone walls, gardens, and sometimes sheds, garages, and basements – especially if they can find rodents and insects there.
-Snakes can help keep insect and rodent populations in balance.
+Snakes play an important role in the ecosystem by keeping insect and rodent populations in balance, and as such lawns and gardens can benefit from their presence.
+Some species can even prevent the spread of disease to people, pets, and livestock by feeding on rodent and insect carriers.

 Very few snakes – especially those in urban/suburban areas – are venomous (or poisonous).
 Ninety percent of all snake species are NOT venomous.